 If you don’t have the room for a built in double oven in a tall housing but you want the flexibility of two ovens, a built under double oven fits neatly under your worktop with your kitchen plinth running underneath.
 Some models offer multifunction main ovens, electronic temperature controls and catalytic liners.

-Sous vide Ovens
+Sous Vide Ovens

 This type of microwave is designed with space saving in mind as they fit into a 30cm deep wall unit taking up very little space, so perfect for smaller, more confined kitchens.
 These models are generally basic microwaves but some models also feature a quartz grill for browning.
-Wall unit models are generally available in two width options, 50cm and 60cm wide depending on your needs but capacity on both can be quite limited due to the shallow depth of the product.
+Wall unit models are generally available in two width options, 50cm and 60cm wide depending on your requirements but capacity on both can be quite limited due to the shallow depth of the product.

 These models are suitable for a full depth tall housing unit and will often be fitted above a built in single oven at eye level.
 Some models feature a quartz grill element for browning and because these are slightly deeper than a wall unit model they usually have around 20% more internal capacity.
 This type of microwave however, is not suitable for fitting horizontally in a bank of appliances due to them being just 38cm high, so this may be something you wish to consider before purchasing.